Maddie Meyer/Getty Images

 What are the details?

-A spokesman for Kraft said Friday, "We categorically deny that Mr. Kraft engaged in any illegal activity.
+In a statement to reporters, a spokesperson for Kraft said, "We categorically deny that Mr. Kraft engaged in any illegal activity.
 Because it is a judicial matter, we will not be commenting further."

 Want to leave a tip?